 THE LISBON CITY-REGION FOOD SYSTEM.

 Food production and environmental services play a significant role in the Lisbon Metropolitan Area.
-Almost 40% of the area's land are used for agriculture (including pasture) and a total of 12% of all the food produced in Portugal for national consumption comes from the city-region.
+Almost 40% of the area's land is used for agriculture (including pasture) and a total of 12% of all the food produced in Portugal for national consumption comes from the city-region.

 However, the food environment and food concerns still play a minor role when it comes to urban planning and the establishment of sustainable and resilient food systems with the city-region.
 As a measure to increase the visibility of food concerns, in 2022, the FoodLink Network for Food Transition in the Lisbon Metropolitan Area was founded.